Analysis of a Reduced-Order Model for the Simulation of Elastic Geometric Zigzag-Spring Meta-Materials: Zigzag-Pattern Simplification

 For this optimization process, we first simulate the deformation of both patterns under a set of anchor constraints $A$.
 We can then define the difference between the two deformed patterns as the energy

-which measures the distance between the positions of the rod connections $V_T$ and $V_S$, as well es the difference in material directions $N_T$ and $N_S$.
+which measures the distance between the positions of the rod's connections $V_T$ and $V_S$, as well as the difference in material directions $N_T$ and $N_S$.

 Our goal is to find material parameters $k_S$ that minimize this energy.
-However, a single deformed target shape might not contain enough information about the deformation behavior of the pattern.
+However, a single deformed training shape might not contain enough information about the deformation behavior of the pattern.
 For example, an in-plane deformation of the pattern as demonstrated in Figure \ref{fig:hexes} does not yield any information about the out-of-plane bending and twisting behavior of the rods.
-To make sure the space of possible deformations is sufficiently covered, we therefore try to minimize the objective function over multiple sets of anchor constraints $A_i$.
+To make sure the space of possible deformations is sufficiently covered, we therefore try to minimize the objective function over multiple sets of anchor constraints $A_i$, which we will refer to as the training set.
 The optimization problem we want to solve is therefore given as

+{In order to evaluate the objective function and its gradients in each iteration of the optimization process, we need to simulate the deformation of the simple pattern using the updated stiffness parameters $k_S$ in each iteration.
+The optimization problem described in Section \ref{sub:simulation} is therefore solved once per iteration to obtain the deformed state of the pattern.}

+The choice of training set $A_i$ from which we learn the material parameters is an important one.
+If the size of the set is too small or the resulting deformations are not varied enough, some aspects of the deformation behavior might not be properly captured by the optimized material parameters.
+On the other hand, a training set that is too large will unnecessarily increase the computational cost of the optimization for no benefit.
+We therefore decide to use 4 sets of anchor points that deform the pattern into shapes with different surface properties---one shape each exhibiting mainly positive, negative, or zero Gaussian curvature, as well as one shape with varying Gaussian curvature (as depicted in Figure \ref{fig:grids}).
+We evaluate our choice of the training set in Section \ref{sub:results_training} by comparing the accuracy and computational cost to the use of larger training sets.

 For the optimization process, we make use of the Sequential Quadratic Programming (SQP) algorithm~\cite{nocedal2006numerical} to minimize the objective function.
 Since we only want to optimize a small set of parameters, we compute the gradient of the objective function numerically.